The Trusted Shops Awards are coming!

 Black Friday first emerged in the US, marking the end of Thanksgiving by seeing a massive amount of discounts both in local stores and in online shops.
+As Thanksgiving always takes place on Thursday, many Americans have a 4-day weekend for the holiday.
+This day off on Friday was the perfect day to entice consumers into shops as it also marked the beginning of the holiday shopping season.

 Who doesn't prefer to buy gifts on days when products are on sale?
 It’s clear that offering great discounts around the Christmas season is an easy way to attract many shoppers and intensify business sales.